timlohse1104/tilloh.dev/backend/README.md

 1. Make changes to the backend code under `/backend`.
 2. Push the changes to the repository `main` branch.
-3. The changes will be automatically deployed to the server.
+3. The changes will be automatically deployed to the server after manually confirming the deployment.

 ## Manually